WLCB/archive/pages/Projects/metzerott_formatted.md

 "But the choice is forever," he was told.
 "Victor or vanquished, hither you can never return, save as others have done, in passing from world to world.
 Man you will be, and man you must remain forever.
 Also, you will for get your world, your friends; and, though broken visions may float about your infancy, like rainbow hues above the dewdrops of morning, they will vanish all too soon before the coming of that sun of earth."

-"Morning and evening are alike His handiwork," he replied."Everywhere and always I shall have Him."
+"Morning and evening are alike His handiwork," he replied.
+"Everywhere and always I shall have Him."

 <hr><p class="pagenum"><sup>Page 49</sup></p>